- 1 How to string a Classical Guitar Headstock like an expert

 Cut off the excess

-This is the last part before you can put the guitar on your lap and make some great tunes.
-By ripping the excess string, you are done with all the steps of how to put strings on a classical guitar.
+Cutting of the strings is the last part before you can put the guitar on your lap and make some great tunes.
+Ripping the extra string will prevent you from having accidents as the edges of the strings are pointy enough for you to get hurt.

 It's time for some tune